16 STEM Projects for Engineers Week

-Put engineering in the spotlight and celebrate Engineers Week (Feb 22-28) with great hands-on projects and activities like these for K-12 students:
+Put engineering in the spotlight and celebrate Engineers Week with great hands-on projects and activities like the 16 STEM ideas listed below for K-12 students:

 - Keeping You in Suspens(ion)